rrwick/Small-plasmid-Nanopore/method.md

 ## Depth vs GC

-I wanted to assess whether or not the GC bias in Illumina sequencing might require correction, so
+I wanted to assess whether or not the GC bias in Illumina sequencing might be a problem, so I wrote a script to give depth and GC for all 1 kbp windows in the chromosome:
 ```bash
 cd ~/small_plasmids